Maui Forest Bird Recovery Project

 The Diseases

-Avian Malaria was first detected in Hawaiʻi in the 1940s.
-It is caused by a microorganism called Plasmodium relictum and is only spread by mosquitoes.
-The disease infects birds’ red blood cells, causing them to rupture and leading to low blood oxygen levels.
+Avian Malaria is only spread by mosquitoes and is caused by a microorganism called Plasmodium relictum.
+The disease infects birds’ red blood cells, causing them to rupture which leads to low blood oxygen levels.
 It also results in enlargement and damage to internal organs such as the liver and spleen.
-Hawaiian honeycreepers, with no immunity to the disease, quickly become anemic, lethargic, and often die.
-Individuals which survive the initial stage of infection may remain chronically-infected for life.
+Having no immunity to the disease, Hawaiian honeycreepers quickly become anemic, lethargic, and often die.
+Individuals that manage to survive the initial stage of infection may remain chronically-infected for life.
 This weakens their immune system and turns them into persistent reservoirs for further transmission.

 Avian Pox Virus was first documented in forest birds in 1902.
 It is primarily transmitted by mosquitoes but can also spread by direct contact between infected birds, contaminated surfaces, and contaminated food and water.
 Symptoms include swollen, tumor-like lesions on unfeathered parts of a bird’s body, like the feet, legs, eyes, and base of the bill.
 Lesions can also occur in the mouth, trachea, esophagus, and lungs.
 These lesions impact the bird’s ability to eat, forage, and fly.
 Infected birds that do not die immediately from disease become weak and emaciated, and ultimately struggle to survive.